moliver28/research-handbook/content/handbook/marketing/channel-marketing/_index.md

 ## Requesting Swag for Channel Events and Awards

-Please work with your CMMs in order to identify eligibility for Partner Marketing Kit swag.
+We offer Marketing Kit Swag for Marketing Ready partner, these kits consists of:
+   - Banner stand
+   - Table Cloth
+   - 1000 stickers
+   - 200 Swag items (examples would be: colorful cable set, iPhone stand, bottle opener key chain, etc) Please work with your Channel Marketing Managers to order your Marketing Kits.

 ## Concierge Program